GST/HST Filing Services

 You should select Income from Business/Profession as your source of income with form T2125 while filing your taxes through the Tax Return Filers website

-You could earn different type of income like interest, capital gains and dividend etc. These gets recorded based on their respective Tslips.
+You could earn different type of income like interest, capital gains and dividend etc. We record these based on their respective T-slips.

 Income Tax online filing is a simple process and can be done by sitting at home for free with Tax Return Filers.